DOLORES CONOCO PLANT

 Special, injection molded "Filler Pipes"

 As with all of our kits, the instructions are very thorough.
 Large type makes them easily readable and the spiral bound pages lay flat during construction.
 A Parts Layout Diagram, keyed to the text, helps locate each component.
-Useful tools, adhesives (one of our syringes is included), and suggestions for finishing the model are included, as well as at least 55 photographs illustrating the various steps.
+Useful tools, recommended adhesives (one of our syringes is included), and suggestions for finishing the model are included, as well as at least 55 photographs illustrating the various steps.

 DCP HO Catwalk Assembly